 Unless you're developing a package for other users, you don't need to worry about which approach to implement.

-• if there's a variable named x outside the for-loop and no x is defined within the for-loop body, x refers to the global variable.
-Moreover, the for-loop can reassign or mutate the value of x.
+If there's a variable named x outside the for-loop and no x is defined within the for-loop, x refers to the global variable.
+Moreover, the for-loop can mutate the value of x.

-The following code snippets illustrate the first two rules, which exclusively refer to local variables.
-The second example is particularly noteworthy, as it highlights a common beginner mistake: defining a variable inside a for loop and then attempting to use it outside the loop, only to discover that it's no longer accessible.
+The following code snippets illustrate these rules.
+The third example is particularly noteworthy, as it highlights a common beginner mistake: defining a variable inside a for-loop and then attempting to use it outside the for-loop, only to discover that it's no longer accessible.

 x = 2